2011–12 Grand Prix of Figure Skating Final: Junior ladies

 Lipnitskaia won the short program, followed by Shelepen and Lam in second and third respectively.
 In the free skating, Lipnitskaia and Shelepen again placed first and second to win gold and silver, while Korobeynikova moved up from fifth to take the bronze medal and produce a Russian sweep.

 Junior pairs

 Sui and Han won the short program and the free skate to win their second Junior Grand Prix Final title.
 Bobak and Beharry won the silver medal while Simpson and Blackmer took the bronze, with both couples in their first season together.

-Junior ice dancing
+Junior ice dance

 Sinitsina and Zhiganshin won the short dance over Yanovskaya and Mozgov.
 They then won the free dance to take the gold medal, while Stepanova and Bukin rebounded from a fall in the short dance to place second in the free but Yanovskaya and Mozgov stayed in second overall.
 Russia swept the podium.